majurageerthan/majurageerthan/README.md

 <!--
 **majurageerthan/majurageerthan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-- 🔭 I’m currently working as a Software engineer
+- 🔭 I’m currently working as a Senior Software engineer
 <!--- 🌱 I’m currently learning Clean Cod-->

 - 👯 I’m an active contributer in Stack Overflow